Azure/Azure-Sentinel/Solutions/IronNet IronDefense/Playbooks/IronNet_UpdateSentinelIncidents/readme.md

    the Sentinel Incident's status, classification and severity respectively
 7. The Sentinel Incident's "custom details" will be consisting of IronDefense Analyst rating, AlertCreatedTime and IronDefenseAlertId fields
+8. The Sentinel Incident's comments will be updated with the comments raised by users for IronDome Notifications